-Act 1096 of 1995 created a teacher deferred retirement option plan (T-DROP) for members with 30 or more vears of service credits.
-Act 1590 of 1999 allows for participation in the T-DROP after 28 years of credited service with a reduction of 6% for each year under 30 years.
+Act 1096 of 1995 created a teacher deferred retirement option plan (T-DROP) for members with 30 or more years of service credits.
 Effective September 1, 2003, Act 992 of 2003 requires employers to make contributions on behalf of all members participating in T-DROP at rates established by the Board of Trustees.
-Member election to enter T-DROP is irrevocable, and additional service credit cannot be accumulated.
+Member contributions and accumulation of service credit cease once a member enters T-DROP.
 During participation in T-DROP, ATRS will credit the member account with plan deposits and interest.
-The plan deposits are the member's normal retirement benefit reduced by 1% for each year of service.
-For members who entered T-DROP prior to September 1, 2003, the reduction is 1/2 of 1% (.5%) for contributory service and 3/10 of 1% (.3%) for noncontributory service for each year above 30 years of service.
+The plan deposits are the member's normal retirement benefit reduced by 1% for each year of credited service.
+The Board of Trustees may authorize early participation in T-DROP for members with at least 28 years but less than 30 years of credited service.
+The plan deposit for early participation will be calculated the same as the regular T-DROP deposit with further reduction of at least .5% but not more than 1% for each month of credited service under 30 years.
 The T-DROP account accrues interest at a variable rate that is set annually by the ATRS Board of Trustees.
 T-DROP deposits into member accounts cease at the completion of 10 years of participation in the program; however, a member may continue employment and will continue to receive interest on the account balance at the 10-year plus interest rate that is also set annually by the Board of Trustees.
-When T-DROP participation ceases, the member may receive the T-DROP distribution as a lump-sum cash payment or an annuity or may roll it over into another tax deferred account.
-A member may also elect to defer all or part of the distribution into a T-DROP cash balance account held by ATRS.
+When T-DROP participation ceases, the member may receive a distribution as a lump-sum cash payment or monthly annuity. roll it over into another tax-deferred account, or defer the distribution into a T-DROP cash balance account held by ATRS.

 Contributions - ATRS has contributory and noncontributory plans.
 The contributory plan has been in effect since the beginning of ATRS.
 The noncontributory plan became available July 1, 1986.
-Act 81 of 1999, effective July 1, 1999, requires all new members to be contributory and allowed active members as of July 1,1999, until July 1, 2000, to make an irrevocable choice to be contributory or noncontributory.
-Act 93 of 2007 allows any noncontributory member to make an irrevocable election to become contributory on July 1 of each fiscal year.
+Act 907 of 1999, effective July 1, 1999, requires all new members under contract for 181 or more days to be contributory.
+Act 443 of 2021, effective July 1, 2021, increased the required number of contract days to 185 or more days.
+Act 385 of 2005 allows noncontributory members to make an irrevocable election to become contributory on July 1 of each fiscal year.